 You’re ready for your first conversation in Italian.

-What to do when you feel nervous about speaking Italian
+What to do if you feel nervous about speaking Italian

-Whatever you do, do not try to stop feeling nervous about speaking Italian.
+Whatever you do, don’t try not to feel nervous about speaking Italian.

 It’s a bit like trying not to think of a pink elephant.